 - Families are often unable to pay for basic speech and occupational therapies.
 Government aid is needed for these struggling families.

 - We will soon be faced with a disproportionate number of diagnosed adults in need of housing, job assistance, and lifetime care.
 Preparation should begin immediately and resources allocated accordingly.

 - The Combating Autism Act of 2006 will sunset in September.
 The reauthorization of this legislation is currently being drafted under the leadership of Senator Menendez.
 Parents and advocates need to contact their legislators and insist that the new legislation will include provisions for desperately needed research and services that will make a difference in the lives of families affected by autism.

 "Autism is a national health emergency.
-Our hope is that the government will finally declare it as such so that proper prevention, treatments and resources will be put in place," says NAA Executive Director Rita Shreffler.
+We hope that the government will finally declare it as such so that proper prevention, treatments, and resources will be established," says NAA Executive Director Rita Shreffler.
 "Immediate action is necessary for our community and for the public in general.
-The numbers are so huge now that autism really does impact each and every one of us."
+The numbers are so huge now that autism really does impact each one of us."

 Cite This Page (APA): National Autism Association.
 (2011, April 2).
-Need for Better Autism Treatments, Research and Services.
+Urgent Need for Autism Treatments, Research and Services.
 Disabled World.
-Retrieved September 19, 2021 from www.disabled-world.com/health/neurology/autism/treatments-research.php
+Retrieved February 26, 2024 from www.disabled-world.com/health/neurology/autism/treatments-research.php

 Disabled World provides general information only.
 Materials presented are never meant to substitute for qualified professional medical care.
 Any 3rd party offering or advertising does not constitute an endorsement.